softwareconstruction240/autograder/README.md

 Go fish🐟 These instructions are not included in this file.

+##### Dev Container

+Alternatively you can run all of IntelliJ inside a docker container, which would allow debugging the code on Windows machines.
+This requires having docker installed and running on your machine.
+To do this, navigate to `.devcontainer/devcontainer.json` in IntelliJ.
+There should be an icon that pops up next to the opening curly brace.
+Click the icon, then select `Create Dev Container and Clone Sources...`.
+This should pop up a dialog box that allows you to change a few options about the container.
+Look through them and change what you need, then hit the `Build Container and Continue` button.
+Wait for IntelliJ and Docker to build everything.
+You may need to click a few buttons along the way.
+Eventually a new IntelliJ window will pop up from the dev container.
+Follow the `Getting Started` steps below with the new window.
+Use `host.docker.internal` as your db-host argument.

+To reopen the container after you've closed it, navigate to the `.devcontainer/devcontainer.json` file again, click the icon, and select `Show Dev Containers`.
+Select the container and it should reopen the second IntelliJ.

 ##### Notes for Windows Development

 The autograder unfortunately won't work directly from Windows, so you must use Docker or WSL for your database.